quency-ai/.github/_posts/2022-12-23-yak-shaving-in-paradise.markdown

 ## Comments?

 Dunno, not really sure.
 Probably going to syndicate this to Medium.
-But for posterity, if you don't want to leave a comment or kick off a discussion feel free to do so [in this GitHub issue](https://github.com/quency-ai/.github/issues/1).
+But for posterity, if you do want to leave a comment or kick off a discussion feel free to do so [in this GitHub issue](https://github.com/quency-ai/.github/issues/1).
 I know some people have wired up GH issues to the Jekyll site.
 Mo yak-shaving...for another day.